 DNA is one of the nucleic acids, information-containing molecules in the cell (ribonucleic acid, or RNA, is the other nucleic acid).
 DNA is found in the nucleus of every human cell.
-(See the sidebar at the bottom of the page for more about RNA and different types of cells).
 The information in DNA:

 - gets passed (copied) from one generation to the next